adopted-ember-addons/ember-cli-flash/README.md

   By default, flash messages will be destroyed on click.
 Disabling this can be useful if the message supports user interaction.

+- `onDestroy: function`

+  Default: `undefined`

+  A function to be called when the flash message is destroyed.

 ### Arbitrary options
 You can also add arbitrary options to messages: